What is Global Accessibility Awareness Day?

 The day acts as a catalyst, prompting discussions and learning around the practical implementation of WCAG standards in everyday digital environments.
 It encourages creators to consider aspects such as alternative text for images, keyboard navigability, and sufficient color contrast — all fundamental elements of WCAG.

-By highlighting real-world applications and success stories, GAAD helps translate the technical language of WCAG into actionable steps that can be undertaken by individuals and organizations globally.
+By highlighting real-world applications and success stories, GAAD helps translate the technical language of WCAG into actionable steps that individuals and organizations can undertake globally.

-Insight: As we look ahead to next year, set your calendars for Thursday, May 16, 2024, which will mark the 13th GAAD.
+Insight: As we look ahead to next year, mark your calendars for Thursday, May 16, 2024, the 13th GAAD.

 7 ways to support GAAD

-In the spirit of GAAD, let’s explore seven impactful ways to celebrate and support this important initiative.
-From simple awareness-raising activities to more hands-on approaches, each of these methods contributes to a more inclusive digital world.
+In the spirit of GAAD, let’s explore seven impactful ways to celebrate and support this vital initiative.
+From simple awareness-raising activities to more hands-on approaches, each method contributes to a more inclusive digital world.
 Read on to discover how you can make a difference on this significant day:

 1. Participate in educational workshops and webinars

-Get involved in workshops and webinars discussing digital accessibility.
-These can cover topics like accessible website design, assistive technologies, and inclusive digital practices.
+Get involved in accessibility education and training, including seminars and webinars.
+These topics include accessible website design, assistive technologies, and inclusive digital practices.

 2. Conduct accessibility audits